sa501428/hic-format/HiCFormatV10.md

 50 kb      MATERIALIZED
 100 kb     MATERIALIZED
 250 kb     MATERIALIZED
-500 kb     DERIVED from 100 kb
+500 kb     MATERIALIZED
 1 Mb       MATERIALIZED
 2.5 Mb     MATERIALIZED
 ```

-The 25 kb, 250 kb, and 2.5 Mb matrices remain materialized for compatibility with the established `.hic` hierarchy.
+The 25 kb, 250 kb, 500 kb, and 2.5 Mb matrices remain materialized for compatibility with the established `.hic` hierarchy.
 They are comparatively inexpensive because the data are already highly aggregated, so derivation would add query overhead for little storage benefit.
+In particular, the small savings from deriving 500 kb do not justify its query-time fan-out.

 The standard pyramid intentionally omits 20 kb and 200 kb.
 Although both can be produced exactly as 2× aggregations, their practical value does not justify the additional resolution metadata, normalization and expected-value vectors, reader complexity, and conformance testing.
 A specialized file MAY advertise them or other additional logical resolutions.

-The format MUST permit additional materialized or derived resolutions when a specialized file requires them, but the table above defines the recommended standard V10 hierarchy.
+The format permits additional materialized or derived resolutions when a specialized file requires them, but no extension may override the five mandatory derivations or derive 500 kb.
+The table above defines the standard V10 hierarchy.

 #### 1.3 Derived resolution semantics